Washington National Cathedral: Financial challenges and recent success

 As the economic downturn continued, a report by cathedral staff identified $30 million in needed maintenance and repairs.
 Among the problems were cracked and missing mortar in the oldest sections of the building; broken HVAC, mechanical, and plumbing systems throughout the structure; extensive preservation needs; and a main organ in disrepair.
-Repointing the building was estimated to cost at least $5 million, while organ repair was set at $15 million.
+Repointing the building's masonry was estimated to cost at least $5 million, while organ repair was set at $15 million.